eandbteam/design_patterns_php/Readme.txt

 	- singleton_class.php - the main class
 	- singleton.php       - the implementation
 	- singleton.doc       - the documentation for the Singleton Pattern

+	add singleton class for connect Mysql DB with query on local server